budak7273/ArmorModules/README.md

 <details>
 <summary>Click to Expand</summary>

+- Can I rebind what keys the suit uses?
+    - At the moment, no. The next SML update will have special support for custom keybinds, and it sounds like Nog plans to add that feature then.
+More info [here](https://github.com/Nogg-aholic/PowerSuit/issues/4).
 - Why do I crash on launch?
     - You need to install the [PowerSuit mod by Nog]((https://ficsit.app/mod/7J2LyFzTakqPQ5)) to use this mod.
 The launcher should have downloaded it for you automatically.
 - Why is everything so complicated?
     - I wanted to provide as much information as possible in the module descriptions, which can make them seem a bit daunting.
 It's really quite simple at the core, though.
 Modules consume fuel and power, and sometimes speed you up or slow you down.
 You have to use other modules to offset power and fuel costs, or to speed you back up again.
 Please feel free to contact me with any suggestions or questions.
 - None of the milestones are appearing in the H.U.B. !
     - The milestones will not appear until you have unlocked at least one of the PowerSuit mod's equipment milestones which unlock the suit item, or this mod's Biofuel Power Suit.
 - Why does the green bar in my suit keep running out and my suit turning off?